JoshB29/SupremeReview/README.md

 The workflow of SupremeReview is shown below:
 ![pj_0004](https://user-images.githubusercontent.com/29230946/31057895-51282d48-a6b8-11e7-9e00-d370d316c58d.jpg)

 Specifically, after the PDF of each decision was converted into text, features (in the form of unigrams) were extracted.
 There were a total of 34 features: a bag of words approach was used to detect the presence of the words "dissent" and "disagree" in each decision.
-Similarily, the length of each decision (in the form of a word count) was calculated.
-Finally, the Term-Frequency Inverse Document Frequency algorithm was used to calculate the relevence scores for all words with at least 10 characters that were present in at least 2000 of the documents (i.e. 20% of the entire corpus).
+Similarly, the length of each decision (in the form of a word count) was calculated.
+Finally, the Term-Frequency Inverse Document Frequency algorithm was used to calculate the relevance scores for all words with at least 10 characters that were present in at least 2000 of the documents (i.e. 20% of the entire corpus).

 I then appliedLogistic regression  to this entire feature matrix, treating it as classification problem; decisions that were not heard by SCOTUS were assigned a label of 0, and decisions that were heard by SCOTUS were given a label of 1.
 L2 regularization and 10 by 10 fold Kfold repeated cross-validation.
 The ROC curve for these results are shown below: